PGScatalog/pgsc_calc/docs/explanation/output.rst

 ``aggregated_scores`` that is labelled with the date/time (e.g. ``aggregated_scores_YYYY_MM_DD_HH_MM_SS.txt.gz``).
 Each row represents an individual, and there should be at least three columns with the following headers:

-- dataset: the name of the input dataset
+- ``dataset``: the name of the input dataset
-- IID: the name of each sample
+- ``IID``: the name of each sample
-- PGS001229_22_SUM: this is the name of the calculated score.
-It will be different depending on which scores you have chosen to use.
+- ``[PGS NAME]_SUM``: reports the weighted sum of *effect_allele* dosages multiplied by their *effect_weight* for each matched variant in the scoring file.
+The column name will be different depending on the scores you have chosen to use (e.g. ``PGS000001_SUM``).

 At least one score must be present in this file (the third column).
-Extra columns might be present if you calculated more than one score, or if you calculated the PGS on a dataset with a small sample size (n < 50, in this cases a column with the _AVG PGS across non-missing genotypes will be added).
+Extra columns might be present if you calculated more than one score, or if you calculated the PGS on a dataset with a small sample size (n < 50, in this cases a column named ``[PGS NAME]_AVG`` will be added that normalizes the PGS using the number of non-missing genotypes to avoid using allele frequency data from the target sample).

 A summary report is also available (``report.html``).
 The report should open in a web browser and contain useful information about the PGS that were applied,